Well-being contributing factors: Positive criminology and positive victimology

 Positive criminology and positive victimology are conceptual approaches, developed by the Israeli criminologist Natti Ronel and his research team, that follow principles of positive psychology and apply them into the fields of criminology and victimology, respectively.
 Positive criminology and victimology both place an emphasis on social inclusion and on unifying and integrating forces at individual, group, social and spiritual levels that are associated with the limiting of crime and recovery from victimization.
 In traditional approaches, the study of crime, violence and related behaviors emphasizes the negative aspects in people's lives that are associated with deviance, criminality and victimization.
 A common understanding is that human relationships are affected more by destructive encounters than by constructive or positive ones.
 Positive criminology and victimology argue that a different approach is viable, based on three dimensions – social integration, emotional healing and spirituality – that constitute positive direction indicators.

 Economics

 In economics, the term well-being is used for one or more quantitative measures intended to assess the quality of life of a group, for example, in the capabilities approach and the economics of happiness.
-As with the related cognate terms 'wealth' and 'welfare', economics sources often contrast the state with its opposite.
+As with the related cognate terms 'wealth' and 'welfare', economics sources often contrast the state with its opposite.Adam Smith, 1776.
+The Wealth of Nations.David S. Landes, 1998.
+The Wealth and Poverty of Nations.
+Review.
 The study of well-being is divided into subjective well-being and objective well-being.